 Edward M. Brettholz, M.D.

 Dr. Edward Brettholz received his medical degree from the George Washington University School of Medicine.
 He completed his Internal Medicine residency at Cedars-Sinai Medical Center in Los Angeles, followed by a Gastroenterology fellowship at the University of California at Irvine and he is board certified in both Internal Medicine and Gastroenterology.
-Dr. Brettholz is currently Assistant Clinical Professor of Medicine at Albert Einstein College of Medicine, an Attending Physician at Beth Israel Medical Center, and a partner at Concorde Medical Group PLLC.
+Dr. Brettholz is currently a Clinical Assistant Professor of Medicine at New York University School Medicine, and a founding partner at Vanguard Gastroenterology.

-He is a member of numerous professional organizations including the American College of Physicians, the American Gastroenterological Association, the American Association for the Study of Liver Diseases, European Association for the Study of the Liver, and the New York Society for Gastrointestinal Endoscopy.
-He has coauthored several research articles published in leading medical journals and has been consistently named to the New York Super Doctors ® list.
+He is a member of numerous professional organizations including the American Gastroenterological Association, the American Association for the Study of Liver Diseases, The American College of Physicians, and the New York Society for Gastrointestinal Endoscopy.
+He has co-authored several research articles published in leading medical journals and has been consistently named to the New York Super Doctors ® list.
 Dr. Brettholz has been awarded the esteemed honors of fellowship by both the American Gastroenterological Association and The American College of Physicians.

 Learn More About Dr. Brettholz

 Children’s Hospital of Los Angeles Los Angeles, CA 1980

 Internal Medicine Cedars-Sinai Medical Center Los Angeles, CA 1982

 American Board of Internal Medicine Diplomate, Subspecialty of Gastroenterology